 Milk Fed by Melissa BroderRelease date: February 2 (Scribner)

-Rachel is a 24-year-old lapsed Jew whose mother raised her on an obsessive diet of counting calories.
-While she embarks on a 90-day communication detox from her helicopter mom, Rachel meets Miriam, a frozen yogurt slinger and unabashedly Orthodox Jew who takes Rachel under her wing.
-What follows is a vivid fantasy combining appetites both sexual and comestible into a meditation on what we are fed, from food to spiritual guidance, from the writer who gave us the horny merman tale The Pisces and the tweets behind @sosadtoday.
+Rachel, a 24-year-old lapsed Jew living in Los Angeles, works at a talent agency and spends nearly every waking moment planning her tiny meals and counting calories, a habit picked up from her overbearing helicopter mom.
+After her therapist suggests she take a 90-day "detox" from communicating with her mother, Rachel meets Miriam, a zaftig frozen yogurt slinger and unabashedly Orthodox Jew who takes Rachel under her wing.
+What follows is a whirlwind fantasy combining appetites both sexual and comestible with the Jewish myth of the golem, a creature fashioned out of clay and brought to life through some combination of magic, desire, and desperation, as Rachel's eyes are opened to new ways of appreciating sex, food, and her own body.
+Milk Fed is a lyrically written meditation on what we are fed, from food to spiritual guidance, from the writer who gave us the similarly horny merman tale The Pisces and the tweets behind @sosadtoday. — Emma Stefansky

 No One Is Talking About This by Patricia LockwoodRelease date: February 16 (Riverhead)

-Twitter queen Patricia Lockwood's debut novel, following her hilarious memoir Priestdaddy, feels like it's just barely fiction with its references to some of the most online pop-culture moments of the past five years, but buried within its jokes is a heartbreaking story about family and infant mortality, believe it or not.
-It's a perfect cultural artifact for these absurd and upsetting times.
+Twitter queen Patricia Lockwood's debut novel, following her hilarious memoir Priestdaddy, feels like it's just barely fiction, her narrator an academic who gives talks on "the portal," with its references to some of the most extremely online pop-culture moments of the past five years, but buried within its jokes is a heartbreaking story about infant mortality family.
+When this novel is funny, it's laugh-out-loud good; when the flip switches, it's crushingly affecting.
+No One Is Talking About This is a perfect cultural artifact for our absurd and upsetting times. — Leanne Butkovic

 Klara and the Sun by Kazuo IshiguroRelease date: March 2 (Knopf)